GreedyGame/greedygame-docs/docs/unity.md

 !!! note ""
     Make sure you have atleast one scene added to your Build Settings before proceeding to the next step.

+### **Import Google Mobile Ads SDK for Unity**
+If you don't have Google Mobile Ads SDK for Unity already integrated download it <a target="_blank" rel="noopener noreferrer" href="https://github.com/googleads/googleads-mobile-unity/releases/latest">here</a>.
+Import the package **Assets > Import > Import Custom Package**.
+Google Mobile Ads SDK is a mandatory requirement for GreedyGame SDK.

 ### **Login to GreedyGame Panel**